swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 `add` creates a new task in the task group, which will execute the given `operation` function concurrently.
 The task will be a child of the task that initially created the task group (via `Task.withGroup`), and will have the same priority as that task unless given a new priority with a non-`nil` `overridingPriority` argument.

 The `add` operation is `async` to allow for a form of back-pressure.
 If the executor on which the new task will be scheduled is oversubscribed, the `add` call itself can suspend to slow the creation of new tasks.
+(By default, this is the default global concurrent executor, though a `withGroup` call can override this if it's passed a different executor argument.)

 The `add` operation returns `true` to indicate that the task was added to the group, and `false` otherwise.
 The only circumstance under which the task will not be added to the group is when the task group has been cancelled; see the section on [task group cancellation](#task-group-cancellation) for more information.